et-carpentries/et-carpentries.github.io/_pages/awards.md

 Travel awards will be made for travel expenses related to the professional development of club members (regular awards) or for the advancement of club goals (special awards).
 Examples of  professional development for regular awards include: attending a conference, giving a talk, attending trainings and workshops, teaching at other institutions, or conducting field research.

-The club can reimburse travel expenses for UF business travel under the following conditions:
+The club can reimburse travel expenses for ET business travel under the following conditions:
 * A Travel Authorization is filed either through the awardee’s home department or the UF Informatics Institute.
 * All UF expenses and travel rules apply.
 * Typical allowed expenses include per-diem (excluding alcohol), airfare, car rental, hotel, and mileage.